HMS-Core/hms-location-demo/README.md

    HMS Core (APK) 4.0.3 or later has been installed on Huawei Android phones.

 ## Sample Code

    1.Invoke the addGeofence method of GeoFenceData to add a geo-fence.
-The code location is in the addGeofence method of the  src\main\java\com\huawei\hmssample2\geofence\GeoFenceActivity.java file.
+The code location is in the addGeofence method of the  src\main\java\com\huawei\hmssample2\geofence\GeoFenceActivity.java fle.

    2.location broadcast receiver.The code is stored in src\main\java\com\huawei\hmssample2\location\fusedlocation\LocationBaseActivity.java

 ##  License
     locationkit-java-sample is licensed under the [Apache License, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).